 Ever heard of Ashdown Forest?
 You might not have, but in The Natural World of Winnie-the-Pooh: A Walk Through the Forest That Inspired the Hundred Acre Wood you'll learn all about the real life inspiration behind the Hundred Acre Wood.

 Watch the 1977 classic The Many Adventures of Winnie the Pooh (rated G).

 Curious for more details about the real Winnie and A. A. Milne?
-Check out The True Story of the Real-Life Winnie-the-Pooh article from history.com.
-Read more about the lives of A. A. Milne and Christopher which are portrayed in the 2017 film Goodbye Christopher Robin.
+Check out The True Story of the Real-Life Winnie-the-Pooh, opens a new window article from history.com, opens a new window.
+Read more about the lives of A. A. Milne and Christopher, opens a new window which are portrayed in the Christopher Robin (2018, rated PG).

-You can visit the original Winnie-the-Pooh stuffed animal (originally with hyphens) and Eeyore, Tigger, Kanga and Piglet at the New York Public Library.
+You can visit the original Winnie-the-Pooh stuffed animal (originally with hyphens) and Eeyore, Tigger, Kanga and Piglet at the New York Public Library, opens a new window.
 Sadly you won't see Roo; he was lost in an apple orchard in the 1930s.

 Promise me you’ll always remember: You’re braver than you believe, and stronger than you seem, and smarter than you think. - A. A. Milne